Christmas Markets Featured in

-Birmingham hosts the largest Christmas Market in the UK with a distinct German flare, so get ready to see plenty of pretzels, schnitzels, and excellent Bavarian beers—all this with the beautiful Birmingham Museum & Art Gallery in the background.
+Birmingham hosts the largest Christmas Market in the UK with a distinct German flare, so get ready to see plenty of pretzels, schnitzels, and excellent Bavarian beers in Victoria Square—all this with the beautiful Birmingham Museum & Art Gallery in the background.
 The craft market offers leather goods and wooden and glass ornaments.
 Altogether there are more than 180 stalls.
 Visitors can also enjoy ice skating at Centenary Square’s rink.
 All the details are on the Birmingham’s Frankfurt Christmas Market website.

 Belfast's beautiful City Hall hosts a famous Christmas market where visitors can purchase hand-painted pottery and decorations.
 Candy Alley is one of its main attractions.

 The city of Bath holds a stunning Christmas market surrounding ancient Roman Baths with more than 200 traditional stalls with local foods and gifts.
 It was named UK’s favourite Christmas market by the National Outdoor Events Association in 2017.

 Medieval York is another great location for a holiday market.
 St Nicholas Fair in York features Alpine chalets and Made in Yorkshire Yuletide Village, offers gifts and crafts produced locally.
 York Theatre Royal’s Christmas pantomime is also highly praised as one of the best.

 If you are looking for some Victorian charm, head to Portsmouth where the Christmas market features Charles Dickens’ most famous characters.
 Tourists can also take part in a quiz to test their knowledge of Dickens’ works.
 The Victorian Christmas Festival features a magic Christmas market with over 150 stalls selling traditional gifts in the streets of the Historic Dockyard.

 Glasgow has two main holiday centers—the George Square Christmas Market and St Enoch Square Christmas Market.
 There is also Riverside Christmas Fair at the Riverside Museum, with rides and a Santa’s grotto for kids.
 For more events and details, check the Glasgow Christmas Markets page.